When budgeting for your wedding, how much should you expect to spend on wedding photography? What a question, right?

 If photography falls in your top 3 priority expenses:

 Expect to spend approximately 10-20% of your entire wedding day budget, or more.
-Using the 2016 suburbs average, as I find this to be a bit more of a realistic figure for most couples, expect to invest at least$3,500 - $7,000 on your initial contract.
+Using the 2018 suburbs average (approximately $35,000 spent on a wedding day, with venue, dress, photography, dj, and other vendors included), as I find this to be a bit more of a realistic figure for most couples, expect to invest at least$3,500 - $7,000 on your initial photography contract.
 Be on alert if you are investing any less than $3500 on your wedding photography.
 Yes, you may find a hidden gem who is priced too low for the market; however, are your forever memories worth that risk?

 You get what you pay for.
 This is almost always the case with photography.
 A quick tip, however: You may encounter an incredible business person who happens to be a photographer, whose $10,000 price tag is not valid.
 Likewise, you may encounter someone with an incredible portfolio, who has a price that's just too good to be true.
 Trust your gut!
 Basically, pricing isn't necessarily a guarantee of quality, but it usually is a really good guideline.